mims-harvard/TDC/README.md

 - *User-friendly*: 3 lines of codes to access any dataset and hassle-free installation.
 - *Ready-to-use*: the dataset is processed into machine learning ready format.
 - *Data functions*: TDC supports various useful functions such as data evaluators, realistic data split functions, data processing helpers, and molecule generation oracles!
-- *Benchmark*: provides a benchmark for fair model comparison.
-A leaderboard will be released soon!
+- *Leaderboard*: provides a benchmark for fair model comparison across many therapeutics tasks.
 - *Community-driven effort*: TDC is a community-driven effort.
 Contact us if you want to contribute a new dataset or task!

 <p align="center"><img src="https://raw.githubusercontent.com/mims-harvard/TDC/master/fig/tdc_overview.png" alt="overview" width="600px" /></p>